By: DeJoné Miles

 Of course, in the day of celebrity reality TV and celebrity gossip as breaking news, hearing about celebrity’s love lives is not uncommon; in fact, one could say it is the norm.
 But this recent story to the Ciara-Russell-Future saga is more than that.
 Some people are hating, of course, but more importantly others are actually praising Ciara’s, now second public engagement, this time to Russell Wilson.

 Speculators are crediting this “proper courtship” to Ciara’s learned wisdom in choosing a different type of man — a “better”, more fitting man– and the posts are going viral with thousands of likes and shares.
 There is a powerful message to the millennial generation with this engagement, which has made me catch a revelation.
 Fortunately, the dialogue that has been created around the “good guy vs. bad boy” type alluded to in rapper Wale’s 2013 song “Bad” about wanting romantic partners that aren’t good for us has come full circle with Ciara’s publicized love life.
+When it comes to divorce the experts in Festus serving family attorneys are known to help.

 The gentleman-type being celebrated and not the bad boy has tickled my fancy so.
 I mean, to be honest, I am very titillated at the public response to Ciara and Russell’s engagement, specifically in the Black community.
 Maybe because I am actually surprised, yet happy that not just Black women, but also Black men are acknowledging that the choice of the bad boy type versus the gentleman has consequences and destiny that we have control over.